vishnugth/terraform/README.md

 It maps the real-world resources to Terraform configuration.

 By default the state is stored in a local file called `terraform.tfstate`.
 Prior to any modification operation, terraform refreshes the state file.
+When terraform creates a resource it records its identity in the state.
+Each resource that is created and managed by terraform will have a unique ID, which is used to identiy the resources in the real world.

 Resource dependency metadata is also tracked via the state file.